 Bayshore Boulevard Enhancement Project

-On September 27, 2012, the City of Tampa provided a 2012 Status Report in regard to the Bayshore Task Force Recommendations 2004 report.
+On September 27, 2012, the City of Tampa provided a 2012 Status Report in regards to the Bayshore Task Force Recommendations 2004 report.

 PHASE I - Rome Avenue to Platt Street